 - Send you a check or a letter that uses language such as “final” when you have reason to believe there is cause for an additional claim

-If you suffer a loss from a hurricane, need to file or reopen a claim, or experience any challenges with your insurance company, reach out to Attorneys Garcia & Zalloum.
+If you suffer a loss from a hurricane, need to file or reopen a claim, or experience any challenges with your insurance company, reach out to our Attorneys at the GZ Legal Team.
 We will evaluate your case, review your policy, and work to ensure that your claim is paid to the extent your policy allows and is paid in full.